-- Grassroots efforts (community canvassing and engagement) occurred at local events, including: - Farmington Station Park Bunny Hop event on April 7, 2022 - North Salt Lake Senior Lunch Brunch on April 13, 2022 - Food Truck League in North Salt Lake on May 2, 2022 - South Davis Recreation Center in Bountiful on May 10, 2022 - Bountiful Food Pantry on May 11, 2022 - Community canvassing in Salt Lake City on May 11, 2022 - A virtual flyer was emailed to all parents of students in the Davis School District. - Lawn signs, pop-up banners, flyers, and posters were posted in 101 public locations throughout the study area (see Figure 6.6-1 for locations).

-- Social media outreach occurred on TikTok, YouTube, Facebook, Instagram, and Twitter. - Targeted Facebook advertising was used at key points during the comment period (between April 11 and May 13, 2022) to raise awareness of the study and the opportunity to provide comments. - Videos describing the study overview and scoping were posted on social media. - Social media outreach had a total of 44,066 organic impressions and views. - Information regarding the study scoping period was posted on the project website: i15eis.udot.utah.gov. - A UDOT press release was sent to local media outlets.
+- Grassroots efforts (community canvassing and engagement) were conducted at the following local events: - Farmington Station Park Bunny Hop event on April 7, 2022 - North Salt Lake Senior Lunch Brunch on April 13, 2022 - Food Truck League in North Salt Lake on May 2, 2022 - South Davis Recreation Center in Bountiful on May 10, 2022 - Bountiful Food Pantry on May 11, 2022 - Community canvassing in Salt Lake City on May 11, 2022 - A virtual flyer was emailed to all parents of students in the Davis School District. - Lawn signs, pop-up banners, flyers, and posters were posted in 101 public locations throughout the study area (see Figure 6.6-1 for locations). - Social media outreach occurred on TikTok, YouTube, Facebook, Instagram, and X (formerly Twitter). - Targeted Facebook advertising was used at key points during the comment period (between April 11 and May 13, 2022) to raise awareness of the study and the opportunity to provide comments. - Videos describing the study overview and scoping were posted on social media. - Social media outreach had a total of 44,066 organic impressions and views. - Information regarding the study scoping period was posted on the project website at i15eis.udot.utah.gov. - A UDOT press release was sent to local media outlets.

-Copies of the posters, pop-up banners, lawn signs, fact sheet, flyers, and press release are included in Appendix C of the Scoping Summary Report.
+Copies of the posters, pop-up banners, lawn signs, fact sheets, flyers, and press releases are included in Appendix C of the Scoping Summary Report (UDOT 2022).